bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

     Create a root control for this rig component.
 This is required for the Hinge Toggle.
 - #### Hinge
     Set up a hinge toggle.
 This will add an option to the rig UI.
 When FK Hinge is enabled, the FK chain doesn't inherit rotation from its parent.
+- #### Create Curl Control
+    Create a control that lets you easily curl this FK chain.
+Can be useful for tails and fingers and such.
+Requires a root bone for space calculations.
-- #### Position Along Bone
+- #### Counter-Rotate Stretch Controls
-    How far (0-1) the FK control should be along the length of the bones.
-A value of 0.5 can make it easier to create smooth curves.
+    Amount by which the STR controls should "resist" the rotation they inherit from FK bones.
+A value of 0.5 is useful for smooth chains.
 - #### Inherit Scale
     Sets the scale inheritance type for FK controls.
+The "Propagate" option will use the rotation mode of the metarig bones for the corresponding FK controls.
 - #### Rotation Mode
     Rotation Mode for the FK controls.
+The same "Propagate" option is available here.
 - #### Duplicate First FK
     Create an extra parent control for the first FK control.
-- #### Display FK in Center
-    Display the FK controls in the center of the bone rather than at the head of the bone.
-Only affects display, no functional difference.
-Purely up to preference.

 <img src="/media/addons/cloudrig/test_animation.gif" width=500>